 “When did the Hawaiians invent the ukulele?” a friend of mine asked as I was giving her a tour of my collection of 430-plus vintage ukes.

 The belief that Hawaii lays sole claim to the ukulele—the instrument that would seem to have grown up over centuries in relative obscurity among the descendants of the Polynesians—is a widely held misconception, and one that I’ve often been obliged to dispel.
 In fact, I informed her, the earliest ukes only date back to the mid-1880s.
 Then, pausing for effect, I added: “And they weren’t invented by the Hawaiians.”
 Looking like a six year old who has learned that Santa Claus doesn’t exist, my confused friend furrowed her brow and considered the ukuleles hanging on my wall anew.
 True, the actual history of the ukulele begins on an island, but not one in the Hawaiian chain, nor one in the Pacific Ocean, for that matter.
-Madeira, a small mountainous speck of land in the Atlantic southeast of Portugal, about a 350-mile swim from the coast of North Africa, is the actual birthplace of the beloved uke.
+Madeira, a small mountainous speck of land in the Atlantic southwest of Portugal, about a 350-mile swim from the coast of North Africa, is the actual birthplace of the beloved uke.

 Not unlike the Hawaiian Islands, Madeira has a tropical climate and is part of a volcanic archipelago.
 The heavily forested island (Madeira means “wood” in Portuguese) once had a thriving timber industry and a long history of furniture making.
 But it’s probably best known for Madeira wine, the fortified, sherry-like beverage that became popular because it didn’t spoil on long sea voyages.
 Grape growing and winemaking have been a staple industry there since the 16th century.